ajschumacher/gadsdc/11-naive_bayes/README.md

 ### Questions

+ * What determines the complexity of a linear model, as it relates to model bias and variance?
+How can you control this complexity?
  * Paul Graham makes some predictions in his Plan for Spam.
 How well has he done with these predictions?
  * There are several adjustments to a "pure" Bayesian algorithm in what Paul Graham describes in his Plan for Spam.
 What are they, and how do you think they were arrived at?
  * What other thoughts, comments, concerns, and questions do you have?
 What's on your mind?